CONFERENCE OF THE AUSTRALASIAN AGRICULTURAL AND RESOURCE ECONOMICS SOCIETY

 AARES 2026 Early Career Economics Research Workshop (ECREW)

-The AARES 2026 Early Career Economics Research Workshop (ECREW) is an opportunity for early career agricultural, environmental and resource economics scholars to interact with highly experienced mid and senior career peers.
-The workshop will take place two days prior to AARES 2026, namely Monday February 9th, 2026.
-The day will include presentations by senior and emerging leaders in agricultural and resource economics from Australia and internationally.
-In addition, early career researchers who participate in this event will have an opportunity to share their research with an experienced mentor who will provide constructive and detailed feedback on a manuscript and presentation the participant shares.
+The AARES 2026 Early Career Economics Research Workshop (ECREW) is an opportunity for early career agricultural, environmental and resource economics scholars to interact with highly experienced mid and senior peers.
+The day will include commentary by senior and emerging leaders in agricultural and resource economics from Australia and internationally.
+In addition, early career researchers who participate in this event will have an opportunity to present their research in front of senior colleagues who will provide constructive feedback on the presentation.

-Preliminary Program (Note – this is subject to change)
+Program (Note – this is subject to change on the day, with various senior people subbing in)

 10:00-10:30am Coffee and morning tea

-• Influencing policy with research – Professor Sarah Wheeler, Flinders University; Professor Quentin Grafton, ANU – influencing national water policy; Professor Lin Crase, Adelaide University – working with Australian Centre for International Agricultural Research
+• Influencing policy with research –Professor Sarah Wheeler, Flinders University; Professor Lin Crase, Adelaide University; Professor John Quiggin, University of Queensland

-• Getting Grants – Dr Claire Doll – ARC Early Career Industry Fellow; Associate Professor Bethany Cooper ARC Mid-Career Industry Fellow; Associate Professor Diane Jarvis, Charles, James Cook University
+• Getting Grants – Dr Claire Doll – University of Western Australia; Associate Professor Diane Jarvis, James Cook University, Associate Professor Sayed Iftekhar, Griffith University

-• Collaborating with industry and government – Mr Anders Magnusson, BDO economic consulting; Mr Andrew Manson – SA government economist; Dr Rick Llewellyn, CSIRO
+• Collaborating with industry and government – Mr Anders Magnusson, BDO economic consulting; Mr Andrew Manson, SA government economist; Dr Rick Llewellyn, CSIRO; Dr Dan Gregg, Flinders/Private Consultant

-• Work / Life Balance – Associate Professor Sorada Tapsuwan, Swinburn University, Professor Moriah Bostian, Lewis and Clark University, USA
+• Work / Life Balance – Associate Professor Sorada Tapsuwan, Swinburn University; Professor Moriah Bostian, Lewis and Clark University, USA; Dr Emilio Morales, University of New England; Associate Professor Stephanie McWhinnie, Adelaide University

 12:30 – 1:30pm - Catered Lunch + mentor/mentee “Speed dating” session where each mentee meets 4 to 5 senior participants and spends 5 minutes discussing cue card provided questions